lj020326/ansible-datacenter/docs/ansible-firewall-example.md

 ### Idempotent Firewall Role Requirement

-In a more ideal/stringent setting, the complete state of the firewall must be arrived at by  running an idempotent firewalld role such that it will resolve all necessary groupvar/hostvar variables and arrive at the defined FW state without having to replay all the plays with FW requirements.
+In a more ideal/stringent setting, the complete state of the firewall must be arrived at by  running an idempotent firewall role such that it will resolve all necessary groupvar/hostvar variables and arrive at the defined FW state without having to replay all the plays with FW requirements.

 ## Alternative Approach using variable naming convention